LilSuperUser/x86_64-asm-tutorials/notes/004-Hello_World_in_Assembly.md

 ## Hello World In Assembly But With Labels
 Before we start working with labels, we need to go over `jmp` instruction in asm
 - `jmp` Instruction in assembly is a **control flow** instruction used to make unconditional jump to another part of the program.
 It alters the flow of execution by directly changing the **Instruction Pointer** `RIP`
-- By convention:
-  - labels would be prefixed with `_`
-  - sub-labels would be prefixed with `.`
 ```asm
     section .data
         msg db 'Hello, World', 0